vaishumyadam/Tetris-Using-OpenFrameworks/README.md

 ## Tetris: A Worthy Game

 Description:
-- This project is an Openframeworks implementation of Tetris
+- This project is an openFrameworks implementation of Tetris
 - The external libraries that were used are [ofSound](https://openframeworks.cc/documentation/sound/ofSoundPlayer/) and [ofxControlPanel](https://github.com/ofTheo/ofxControlPanel/tree/master/src)

 Downloading instructions:
 - You must have an IDE such as [XCode](https://developer.apple.com/support/xcode/) or [Visual Studio](https://visualstudio.microsoft.com/downloads/)
-- After setting up your IDE, download [openframeworks](https://openframeworks.cc/download/)
+- After setting up your IDE, download [openFrameworks](https://openframeworks.cc/download/)
-- After downloading openframeworks, open the Openframeworks project generator
+- After downloading openFrameworks, open the openFrameworks project generator
 - Download this project as a Zip file and then extract the project folder
 - In the project generator, choose import and select, through the search option, the extracted project folder
 - Once imported, run the project in the IDE